Tips for Safely and Securely Hanging Objects with Wall Anchors and Screws

 Use the Right Size and Type of Screw

 Selecting the right size and type of screw is equally important as choosing the appropriate wall anchor.
 The length and diameter of the screw should match the size of the anchor.
 Using a screw that is too short may not provide enough support, while using one that is too long can damage the wall or cause instability.
-Additionally, opt for screws made of sturdy materials like steel or brass to ensure strength and durability.
+Additionally, opt for screws made of sturdy materials like steel screws or brass screws to ensure strength and durability.

 Properly Install the Wall Anchor